swarmzilla/swarm3k/monitoring.md

 # Installation

 1. Get a free account at [sematext.com](https://apps.sematext.com/users-web/register.do)
 2. We will [create a Logsene App](https://apps.sematext.com/logsene-reports/registerApplication.do) to obtain an App Token for [Logsene](http://www.sematext.com/logsene/).
 This token is used to store at least system metrics, container metrics and docker events.
 Logs might generate additional fields in the schema, depending from the application type.
-Having fewer fields will make the creation of Dashboards a simpler.
+Having fewer fields in one App will make the creation of Dashboards simpler.
 Thats why it makes sense to create a second Logsene App for Logs.
 3. For the deployment Sematext Docker Agent to all cluster nodes, we will share the required tokens via e-mail or gitter channel.

    ```